N013ody/SimpleSteamLocator/README.md

-A mountain of code for practice
+A piece of shit code for practice